Precision-Varying Prediction (PVP): Robustifying ASR systems against adversarial attacks: Experiments and Results

-\textbf{Experimental Setup:} All ASR models are trained using a fixed numerical precision and are evaluated under two settings: (i) cross-precision inference, where models are tested using alternative fixed precisions, and (ii) stochastic precision, where the precision is randomly sampled at prediction time.
-Experiments are conducted on benign speech using the LibriSpeech test-clean and test-other datasets.
-The test-clean split contains high-quality recordings, whereas test-other consists of more acoustically challenging speech with greater variability in recording conditions, making it a more challenging benchmark.
-Results are quantified using the WER and SER, where the hypothesis corresponds to the ASR model output and the reference is the ground-truth transcription.
-Here, lower WER and SER indicate better recognition accuracy.
+\textbf{Experimental Setup:} All models were trained using a fixed numerical precision and were evaluated under two settings: (i) cross-precision inference, where models were tested using alternative fixed precisions, and (ii) stochastic precision, where the precision was randomly sampled at prediction time (with results averaged over $10$ trials).
+Experiments were conducted across two languages.
+For English, we used benign speech data from the \textit{test-clean} (high-quality recordings) and \textit{test-other} (acoustically challenging recordings) datasets from LibriSpeech.
+For German, we used the benign speech samples from the test split of the Mozilla Common Voice corpus.
+Results were quantified using the WER and SER, where the hypothesis corresponds to the ASR model output and the reference is the ground-truth transcription.

-\textbf{Results:} When evaluated under both cross-precision and stochastic precision, the WER and SER deviations from models being trained with some fixed precision remain minimal (Tab.~\ref{tab:asr_precision}).
-Across all architectures, differences are negligible, indicating that changes in numerical format alone do not significantly affect ASR performance on benign inputs.
+\textbf{Results:} When evaluated under both cross-precision and stochastic precision settings on benign inputs, the WER and SER deviations remain minimal compared to standard fixed-precision baselines.
+This trend holds across architectures and languages: differences are negligible on LibriSpeech (Tab.~\ref{tab:asr_precision}) as well as on the Mozilla Common Voice corpus (Tab.~\ref{tab:asr_precision_ge}).
+Across all models, these results demonstrate that changes in numerical format alone do not degrade baseline ASR performance, proving that precision-varying inference maintains standard accuracy without language-specific degradation.